5. Web Design

 • Wireframes

-Warm-Up: for today’s lesson, you’ll be diving into design, which is a part of the user interface and user experience, which we sometimes refer to as UI/UX.
+For today’s lesson, you’ll be diving into design, which is a part of the user interface and user experience, which we sometimes refer to as UI/UX.
 “Good” user interface and design may feel seamless to you as a user: that’s when you know developers have done a great job at creating technology with the user top of mind.
 Here’s an opportunity to discover firsthand how a poorly designed interface can make even the simplest tasks feel like a daunting challenge, head to userinyerface.com to experience “bad” user interface!

 Design Principles